zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     `https://localhost:10010/api/v2/petstore/pets/1`

-## 6. Add a definition in the API Mediation Layer in the Zowe runtime
+## 6. Add a definition in the API Mediation Layer in the Zowe runtime running on z/OS

-After you define and validate the service in YAML format, you are ready to add your service definition to the API Mediation Layer running as part of the Zowe runtime installation.
+After you define and validate the service in YAML format, you are ready to add your service definition to the API Mediation Layer running as part of the Zowe runtime installation on z/OS.

 **Follow these steps:**

 1. Locate the Zowe instance directory.
-The Zowe instance directory is chosen during Zowe configuration.
-   The initial location of the directory is in the `zowe-install.yaml` file in the variable `install:instanceDir`.
+The Zowe instance directory is the directory from which Zowe was launched, or else was passed as an argument to the SDSF command used to start Zowe.
+If you are unsure which instance directory a particular Zowe job is using open the `JESJCL` spool file and navigate to the line that contains `STARTING EXEC ZWESVSTC,INSTANCE=` which will be a fully qualified path to the instance directory.
+For more information see [Creating and configuring the Zowe instance directory](../../user-guide/configure-instance-directory.md##extensions).

     **Note:** We use the `${zoweInstanceDir}` symbol in following instructions.

+2. Add the fully qualified USS path to your YAML file to instance.env

+    Append the fully qualified USS path to the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env`.
+This variable contains a semi colon separated list of static API extension YAML files, see

+    or:

-2. Copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.
+    Copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

     **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.

-3. Run your application.
+3. Ensure that your application that provides the endpoints described in the YAML file is running

-4. Restart Zowe runtime or follow steps in section [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started).
+4. Restart Zowe runtime or follow steps in section [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started) which allows you to add your static API service to an already running Zowe.

 5. Go to the following URL to reach the API Gateway (default port 7554) and see the paths that are routed by the API Gateway: